ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Season tickets – when you buy a season ticket valid for one month or more, we keep a record of your personal information on our database including your name, address, photo card number, contact details and date of birth (if you provide them) and the method of payment used.

 - CCTV and cameras – we operate camera systems to capture, record and monitor images of what takes place on our trains and at our stations, car parks and other premises, in real time.
-In limited circumstances, our staff will use body worn cameras which make audio visual recordings.
+Our staff may use body worn cameras which make audio visual recordings.

 - Wi-Fi – when you use our station or train Wi-Fi service, we collect your device MAC addresses (device identification), train GPS position, IP address, timestamp and session ID.